Is it possible to double major in Theatre Arts and something else?

 Can I count off-campus courses or courses taken overseas towards my Theatre Arts major or minor?

 Usually, yes.
 We do not have a limit on how many courses taken overseas count towards a major or minor.
 You would need to talk with your advisor and/or the Chair of the Theatre Arts Department to determine if a course should be valued as the equivalent of a Gettysburg College course.
 We try to be as flexible as possible in making allowances that enable students to study abroad.
 Approximately 50% of our majors/minors study abroad.
-Visit the Office of Off-Campus Studies.
+Visit the Center for Global Education.

 I'm considering graduate school in Theatre Arts.
 How do I prepare?